Purdue-CS193/homework-0-andrewt1018/index.md

 - Pragmatic content and knowledge
 - I get to use my new 512 GB midnight blue M2 Macbook Air (just wanted to flex a bit)

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for